Medical Device Alarm Safety Importance

 Alarm fatigue is reported to be the most common contributing factor in alarm-related sentinel events, according to The Joint Commission, a national quality control group.
 Their April 2013 Sentinel Event Alert reports that medical devices pose a number of issues for health care organizations when their alarms sound alike, when default settings are not adjusted, and responding to alarm signals is ignored.
 These events are now recognized as underreported events that occur in all health care settings.

 Alarm Fatigue – a Frequent and Persistent Problem

-The sheer number, several hundred alarm signals per patient per day, can cause nurses, clinicians, and other workers to become overwhelmed or desensitized by the constant barrage of noise.
+The sheer number of medical device alarms is huge.
+Several hundred alarm signals per patient per day, can cause nurses, clinicians, and other workers to become overwhelmed or desensitized by the constant barrage of noise.
 This is clinical alarm fatigue.

 Health care staff oftentimes respond by turning down the volume on the devices, shutting them off, or simply ignoring them – actions that can have serious, potentially fatal, consequences.
 A failure to respond to appropriate alarm signals in a timely manner has resulted in many alarm-related events.
 Of these, some have included death or permanent loss of function.
 The most common injuries or death related to alarm system issues includes those from falls, ventilator use, medication mistakes, and delays in treatment.